 The Manindi Volcanogenic Massive Sulphide ('VMS') Trend is a 13 km long, northwest-southeast striking, package of mineralised volcanogenic stratigraphy.
-The Strong EM target at Inky South (Figure 1) is located in the southern end of this trend.
+The Strong EM target at Inky South (Figure 10) is located in the southern end of this trend.

-Figure 1.
+Figure 10.
 Location of Historical Drillholes SYMD007 (Off-hole Strong DHEM Conductors) and SYMD008 (drilled to 60m and EM Conductor untested) shown on Regional Aeromagnetic Image

 The Inky South EM target was identified from historical Downhole EM ('DHEM') survey which has shown a strong off-hole conductor (15,660-26,225 Siemens) below diamond drillhole SYMD007 remains untested.
-A conductor of this strength is consistent with the expected response from massive sulphide mineralisation and strongly resembles the exhalative sequence observed at the Manindi VMS deposit to the north.
-DHEM shows the target to potentially extend over several hundred metres of strike (Figure 2) (ASX release 15 July 2015)
+A conductor of this strength is consistent with the expected response from massive sulphide mineralisation and strongly resembles the exhalative sequence observed at the Manindi VMS deposit to the north (ASX release 15 July 2015).